An Introduction to Geometric Topology: Lens spaces

 Which lens spaces are diffeomorphic?
 It is not so easy to answer this question, because many lens spaces like $L(5,1)$ and $L(5,2)$ have the same homotopy and homology groups, while there is no evident diffeomorphism between them.
 A complete answer was given by Reidemeister in 1935, who could distinguish lens spaces using a new invariant, now known as the \emph{Reidemeister torsion}.
 More topological proofs were discovered in th 1980s by Bonahon and Hodgson.
 We follow here Hatcher \cite{H}.

-\begin{teo} The lens spaces $L(p,q)$ and $L(p',q')$ are diffeomorphic $\Longleftrightarrow$ $p=p'$ and $q' \equiv \pm q^{\pm 1}$ (mod $p$). \end{teo} \begin{proof} Exercise \ref{pqpq:ex} furnishes one implication, so we start with a lens space $L(p,q)$ and we prove that there is (up to isotopy) only one torus $T$ dividing $L(p,q)$ into two solid tori: this fact then implies that one can recover $p$ and $q$ intrinsically from $L(p,q)$, up to the stated ambiguity for $q$ (which depends on the chosen longitudes and orientations, and changes by switching the solid tori).
+\begin{teo} The lens spaces $L(p,q)$ and $L(p',q')$ are diffeomorphic $\Longleftrightarrow$ $p=p'$ and $q' \equiv \pm q^{\pm 1}$ (mod $p$). \end{teo} \begin{proof} We may suppose $p>1$.
+Exercise \ref{pqpq:ex} furnishes one implication, so we start with a lens space $L(p,q)$ and we prove that there is (up to isotopy) only one torus $T$ dividing $L(p,q)$ into two solid tori: this fact then implies that one can recover $p$ and $q$ intrinsically from $L(p,q)$, up to the stated ambiguity for $q$ (which depends on the chosen longitudes and orientations, and changes by switching the solid tori).
 So we suppose that there is another torus $T'$.

 Let $\Sigma$ be the core circle of one solid torus adjacent to $T'$.
-If we can isotope $\Sigma$ inside the torus $T$, we are done: in that case $T'$ is isotopic to the boundary of a small tubular neighbourhood of $\Sigma$, hence each $T$ and $T'$ intersects the solid tori adjacent to the other torus into annuli; the annuli are incompressible by Proposition \ref{pi1:prop} and hence $\partial$-parallel by Proposition \ref{incompressible:solid:torus:prop}, and this easily implies that $T$ and $T'$ are isotopic.
+If we can isotope $\Sigma$ inside the torus $T$, we are done: in that case $T'$ is isotopic to the boundary of a small tubular neighbourhood of $\Sigma$, hence both $T$ and $T'$ are cut into two annuli $T = A_1 \cup A_2$ and $T' = A_1' \cup A_2'$ such that $\Sigma \subset A_1$, all four annuli share the same boundaries, and $A_2$ is contained in the large outside solid torus bounded by $T'$; the annulus $A_2$ is incompressible in this solid torus by Proposition \ref{pi1:prop} (otherwise $\Sigma$ would be homotopically trivial, contradicting $p>1$) and hence $\partial$-parallel by Proposition \ref{incompressible:solid:torus:prop}, so it is isotopic to either $A_1'$ or $A_2'$, suppose to $A_2'$; since $A_1$ is clearly isotopic to $A_1'$ we conclude that $T$ and $T'$ are isotopic.

 Our aim is now to prove that $\Sigma$ can be isotoped inside $T$.
 To this purpose we construct two different objects from $T'$ and $T$, a \emph{spine} $\Delta$ and a \emph{foliation} $\calF$.
 The spine $\Delta\subset M$ is built by adding to $\Sigma$ the meridian $D$ of the other solid torus incident to $T'$, enlarged so that $\partial D$ is glued along $\Sigma$ like a degree-$p$ covering.
 Note that $M\setminus \Delta$ is an open ball.